-- A randomized, double-blind trial showed combination therapy with a 5-α reductase inhibitor, finasteride, combined with the PDE5 inhibitor, Cialis, was associated with modest improvements in urinary symptoms and significantly improved patient, but not clinician, global impression of improvement when compared with finasteride monotherapy (Casabe et al 2014). - A meta-analysis demonstrated that combination therapy with a PDE5 inhibitor and an α1-adrenergic blocking agent statistically significantly improved IPSS, international index of erectile function (IIEF) score, and Q{max} compared to an α1-adrenergic blocking agent alone (Gacci et al 2012). - A randomized controlled trial with a primary objective of evaluating the occurrence of dizziness when tadalafil was added to α_1 -adrenergic blocking therapy demonstrated that changes in hemodynamic signs and symptoms were similar for tadalafil- and placebo-treated patients.
-There was a trend toward increased hemodynamic signs and symptoms in men treated with concomitant tadalafil and non-uroselective α_1 -adrenergic blocking agents.
-Notably, this study did not demonstrate increased effectiveness with the combination therapy compared to α_1 -adrenergic blocking agent monotherapy, with an IPSS reduction of 2.2 in the tadalafil group and 1.33 in the placebo group (p = 0.13) (Goldfischer et al 2012).
+A randomized, double-blind trial showed combination therapy with a 5-α-reductase inhibitor, finasteride, combined with the PDE5 inhibitor, tadalafil, was associated with modest improvements in urinary symptoms and significantly improved patient, but not clinician, global impression of improvement when compared with finasteride monotherapy (Casabe et al 2014).
+A Cochrane review supported these findings and showed that combination therapy with a PDE5 inhibitor and 5-αreductase inhibitor may slightly improve IPSS in the short term compared to a 5-α-reductase inhibitor alone (Pattanaik et al 2018).

+- Four meta-analyses demonstrated that combination therapy with a PDE5 inhibitor and an $\alpha_1$ -adrenergic blocking agent statistically significantly improved IPSS compared to an $\alpha_1$ -adrenergic blocking agent alone (Gacci et al 2012, Kallidonis et al 2019, Pattanaik et al 2018, Zhang 2019).
+A small benefit was also found with the combination compared to monotherapy with a PDE5 inhibitor.
+However, no adverse event data was available comparing the combination to PDE5 inhibitor alone, and adverse events increased with the combination when compared to an $\alpha_1$ -adrenergic blocking agent (Pattanaik et al 2018). - A randomized controlled trial with a primary objective of evaluating the occurrence of dizziness when tadalafil was added to $\alpha_1$ -adrenergic blocking therapy demonstrated that changes in hemodynamic signs and symptoms were similar for tadalafil- and placebo-treated patients.
+There was a trend toward increased hemodynamic signs and symptoms in men treated with concomitant tadalafil and non-uroselective $\alpha_1$ -adrenergic blocking agents.
+Notably, this study did not demonstrate increased effectiveness with combination therapy compared to $\alpha_1$ -adrenergic blocking agent monotherapy, with an IPSS reduction of 2.2 in the tadalafil group and 1.33 in the placebo group (p = 0.13) (Goldfischer et al 2012). - A randomized trial comparing tamsulosin alone with tamsulosin plus tadalafil failed to find a significant benefit with combination therapy compared to monotherapy in patients with acute urinary retention due to BPH (Baghani et al 2018).